openshift-labs/learn-katacoda/middleware/pipelines/9verify-deployment.md

 <img src="../../assets/middleware/pipelines/topology-view-deployed.png" width="800" />

-The Topology view of the OpenShift web console helps to visually show what is deployed out to your OpenShift project.
-As mentioned earlier, the dark blue lining around the nodejs-ex circle means that a container is started up and running the nodejs-ex application.
-By clicking on the arrow icon as shown below, you can open the url for nodejs-ex in a new tab and see the application running.
+The Topology view of the OpenShift web console helps to show what is deployed out to your OpenShift project visually.
+As mentioned earlier, the dark blue lining around the _nodejs-ex_ circle means that a container has started up and running the _nodejs-ex_ application.
+By clicking on the arrow icon as shown below, you can open the URL for _nodejs-ex_ in a new tab and see the application running.

 <img src="../../assets/middleware/pipelines/url-icon.png" width="800" />